 The UMass Lowell Francis College of Engineering has a long and distinguished tradition of offering students an intensive, hands on and multidimensional educational experience.
 The Professional Coop program is an important way in which students are able to apply and integrate their academic and technical learning with real world engineering.

-Our academically-based professional co-op program allows students in Plastics, Chemical, Mechanical, Civil and Environmental, and Electrical and Computer Engineering to participate in multiple co-op work experiences by tapping into our employer partnerships with regional and national engineering organizations.
+Our academically-based Undergraduate Professional Co-op program allows students in Plastics, Chemical, Mechanical, Civil and Environmental, and Electrical and Computer Engineering to participate in multiple co-op work experiences by tapping into our employer partnerships with regional and national engineering organizations.
 Students are encouraged to participate in at least two co-ops, three or six months in duration.

 The Co-op program enables students to:

 - Clarify short and long-range personal, educational, and career goals

 - Explore jobs in engineering, alternating work and academic semesters